RobertElder/CS452/io/project1/readme.rst

 Kernel
 ++++++

 * Caching improves the performance of the program and will be mandatory for this deliverable.
-Due to some issues with timing that we will be addressing soon, some of the important user tasks will deadlock if you do not run the program with caches.
-The root cause of this problem is related to improperly attempting to send bytes to the train when the FIFO buffer is empty instead of waiting for CTS to be driven low, then high.
+We have finely tuned the duration of a time slice to be no longer than 700 microseconds.
+Running the program without caches would require re-tuning of the time slice to prevent all CPU cycles being burnt up doing context switching.
+The extremely small time quantum of 700 microseconds ensures fast responsiveness to train input.

 System Calls